 1. Collaborative Filtering

-If a person with similar profile and preferences bought “this,” it is likely that you will like and buy it too.
+If a person with a similar profile and preferences bought “this,” it is likely that you will like and buy it too.
 So, lets’ recommend it.

 Assume there are two different shoppers X and Y. X has purchased a table, a chair, and a lamp in the past.
 Whereas Y has bought a table and a chair in the past.
 Their purchase history puts them in the same group.
 So, the recommender system would analyze the data and the pattern and would suggest a lamp to Y as well.
-This is collaborative filtering.
+This is the collaborative filtering method.

 2. Content-Based Filtering